scmacdon/AWSTracker/Readme.md

     }

  **Note** - In this example, the user credentials to log into the application are user/password.

+#### Create the SecuringWebApplication and WebSecurityConfig classes

+1. Create the **com.aws.securingweb** package.
+2. Create the **SecuringWebApplication** class in this package and paste the code into it.
+3. Create the **WebSecurityConfig** class in this package and paste the code into it.

 ## Create the main controller class